Tensors are recursive cubes all the way down

 The idea comes from Feiner and Beshers' 1990 paper on "Worlds within Worlds."
 Instead of adding new orthogonal axes, treat the 3D cube as a unit and use higher dimensions to organize cubes within cubes, like the giant alien playing marbles at the end of the first MIB movie.

-Dimensions 0-3 build a cube: point, line, plane, volume.
-Freeze it.
+Dimensions 0-3 build the unit cube: point, line, plane, volume.

 - 4D-6D arrange cubes into a line, grid, then cube of cubes.